I wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence… So not OK!

 Detergents tend to leave a residue in your washer as well, so if you’re using a more or less natural type of detergent for your baby’s clothes but use the same washer to clean your clothes with your regular detergent – your baby’s clothes are getting contaminated with each and every wash.
 Choose wisely!

-If I ever get to it (that doesn’t sound very promising, does it?), I’d like to talk abut laundry detergents.
-In the meantime, if you’re curious and overwhelmed with selections, type in your detergent here on the EWG’s website to find out how it scores.
+If you’re curious or overwhelmed with selections, type your preferred detergent on the EWG’s website to find out how it scores.

 ➣ BABY SHAMPOO/LOTION

 Shampoos and lotions, even those marketed specifically for babies, often contain synthetic fragrances (which are packed with phthalates), harsh detergents and other toxic chemicals – some of which are of fairly high concern.

 The skin is our largest and most permeable organ.
 Anything you put on your skin will eventually end up in your bloodstream and will get distributed throughout your body.

 I could go as far as saying that you shouldn’t put anything on your baby’s skin that you wouldn’t eat.
 If that’s too woo-woo for you, I’d at least read the lists of ingredients to avoid the biggest culprits like fragrance/parfum and parabens.

 Another thing to consider is how often you decide to wash your baby.
 Believe or not, babies don’t need to be (and shouldn’t be) bathed very often.
 You can gently wipe your baby’s face, hands, and genital area with a wet warm washcloth as necessary and skip daily baths.